Lakshyasaharan5/IS601-linux-git-cheatsheet/README.md

 4. `mkdir` - Create a new directory
 5. `rm` - Remove files or directories
 6. `cp` - Copy files or directories
+7. `mv` - Move or rename files or directories

 ## Git commands